ddabapps/duse/README.md

 Please make a fork from the `develop` branch (**not** `master`) and create an new feature branch for your code.
 When ready please submit a pull request.

+### Compiling From Source

+_Unit2NS_ is written in Delphi Object Pascal and developed using Delphi 10.4.1 Sydney.
+The program can be compiled from within the IDE.

 ## Bugs and Feature Requests

 It's early days yet, so bugs are likely.
 Bug reports are welcomed.
 Please use the GitHub project's [_Issues_](https://github.com/delphidabbler/unit2ns/issues) feature to do that.
 Bug **fixes** are even more welcome!